Lynx sign Napheesa Collier, expecting a child this month, to contract extension

 "I am excited to extend my career in Minnesota and to continue working towards a championship,'' Collier said in a news release.

-Collier's status for this season is still unclear.
-Both she and the team hope a return later this season is possible.
+Collier's status for this season still is unclear.
+Both she and the team are hoping a return later this season is possible.